shivashant25/Demo-Docs/devsecops_l100.md

 ## Summary

-From this guide, you have understood and got an overview about the Contoso traders GitHub repostory, GitHub security features, and Microsoft Defender for cloud.
+You have understood and got an overview about the Contoso traders GitHub repostory, GitHub security features, and Microsoft Defender for cloud.